What is LMS.exe?

-LMS.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if LMS.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+LMS.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if LMS.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 LMS.exe file information

-The process known as Local Manageability Service or IntelŪ Local Management Service belongs to software IntelŪ Active Management Technology Local Manageability Service or IntelŪ Management and Security Application Local Management Service or IntelŪ Management & Security Application Local Manageability Service or IntelŪ Con.
+The process known as Local Manageability Service or Intel® Local Management Service belongs to software Intel® Active Management Technology Local Manageability Service or Intel® Management and Security Application Local Management Service or Intel® Management & Security Application Local Manageability Service or Intel® Con.
 Management Engine Local Manageability Service by Intel (www.intel.com).

 Description: LMS.exe is not essential for Windows and will often cause problems.
 LMS.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 262,144 bytes (22% of all occurrences), 268,824 bytes and 23 more variants.

 The program is not visible.
 It is not a Windows core file.
 The file has a digital signature.
 It is a Verisign signed file.
 LMS.exe is able to hide itself.
 Therefore the technical security rating is 36% dangerous, however also read the users reviews.